microsoft/vscode-dev-containers/README.md

-**IMPORTANT NOTE: We've migrated most of the contents of this repo to the [devcontainers GitHub org](https://github.com/devcontainers), as part of the work on the [open Dev Container specification](https://containers.dev).**
+**IMPORTANT NOTE: This repository is no longer active and will be archived in November 2023.
+We've migrated most of the contents of this repo to the [devcontainers GitHub org](https://github.com/devcontainers), as part of the work on the [open Dev Container specification](https://containers.dev).**

 - **Features managed by the Dev Container spec maintainers (such as the VS Code team) are now in [devcontainers/features](https://github.com/devcontainers/features).**
 - **Definitions/Templates managed by the Dev Container spec maintainers are now in [devcontainers/templates](https://github.com/devcontainers/templates).**